scrapy/scrapy/docs/topics/request-queues.rst

 .. currentmodule:: scrapy.pqueues

-To decide the order in which requests are sent, Scrapy uses a queue called the *priority queue*.
+To decide the order in which requests are sent, the default :ref:`scheduler
+<topics-scheduler>` uses a queue called the *priority queue*.

 The :setting:`SCHEDULER_PRIORITY_QUEUE` setting determines the type of priority queue that Scrapy uses.
 Its default value is :class:`ScrapyPriorityQueue`.